 Show and Clinic Coordinator

-Advises club leaders and works in conjunction to manage club programming, coaches the equestrian team for IHSA.
+Advises club leaders and works in conjunction to manage club programming, as well as coaches the equestrian team for IHSA.

 Andi has been riding since she was born, competing at Pony Finals every year from 1986 to 1995, and showing in the 3'6" equitation through her remaining years as a junior.
 She attended Mount Holyoke College and competed on their IHSA team, serving as captain her junior and senior years.
 It was at Mount Holyoke that Andi discovered that she enjoys teaching as much as she enjoys riding!
 Andi now owns Sugar Creek Stables LLC, teaching both hunt seat and dressage lessons.